iisacc-Justmoong/Vincent/docs/app_structure.md

 ### `CanvasToolBar.qml`

 - Implements the horizontal toolbar purely with Qt Quick Controls.
+- Defines a local `ToolbarButton` component so every button shares the same icon slot, spacing, and padding rules.
 - Exposes signals for high-level actions (new, open, save, clear) and tool adjustments (brush size, tool selection, palette picks).
 - Provides `Dialogs.FileDialog` instances for open/save flows, including extension inference when a filename lacks a suffix.
 - Presents quick-access buttons, tool toggles, a size slider with increment/decrement buttons, and a color palette repeater that highlights the active swatch.